14 min read

 Emotional application: The ethics create genuine barriers to the relationship.
 She can't be both his lover and his journalist.
 He can't trust her completely while she's working.
 The resolution requires finding a new configuration of honesty.

-What Accuracy Requires
+What Does Journalistic Accuracy Require?

 1. Understanding Beat Reporting A hockey beat reporter isn't a generalist.
 They cover one team, develop source relationships, understand the locker room culture.
 They know which players will talk, which won't, and why.